 I’ll start with Stepwise.
-Beginning with Minitab 17, you can find the stepwise procedure as an option within regression analysis: Stat > Regression > Regression > Fit Regression Model.
+You can find the stepwise procedure as an option within regression analysis: Stat > Regression > Regression > Fit Regression Model.
 It’s a simple matter to enter the response and predictors in the dialog box.
 Click the Stepwise button and choose Stepwise for the Method.

 The four steps run horizontally across the output.
 For each step, the procedure added these predictors: North, South, East, and Insolation.
 At this point, no more variables could enter or leave, so the procedure stopped.
 I’ve highlighted the final model, which has an R2 of 89.09%.
 Nice and simple!

 Now, let’s use the same variables with Best Subsets regression: Stat > Regression > Regression > Best Subsets.
 We’ll stick with the defaults and get the following output.